 - Cashier’s Check for 10% of the purchase price submitted with the offer.

-- If financing, lender approval letter provided with the offer.
+- If financing, a lender approval letter is provided with the offer.

-- If cash purchase, proof of funds to close escrow must be provided with the offer.
+- If cash purchases, proof of funds to close escrow must be provided with the offer.

 - 1 hour at the property for the showing

 - 1 hour at the property with their contractor

 - 3 hours at the property for inspections

 - 4 hours going through the probate purchase agreement and disclosures, discussing the offer price, the risks of buying any property with NO contingencies, etc.

 - 1 hour preparing the offer package and taking it to FedEx for delivery before the deadline.

 In this case, the buyer chose to complete their due diligence on the property before submitting their offer.
 This is prudent given all contingencies were required to be removed at the time the offer is made.
 We tell clients, this is when you say “I do”.
 If your offer is accepted and there are no objections to the sale, you are expected to close escrow in the time specified in the offer.
 If you do not close, for any reason, your 10% deposit is at risk.

 Once an offer gets accepted by the Public Administrator or the Public Administrator’s representative, a Notice of Proposed Action must be mailed to all parties entitled to receive notice of the intention to sell the property.